ikoniqoz/nitrodocs/content/modules/users.md

 ## Customizing Profile Fields

-PyroCMS comes with a preset slate of user fields, but these can be easily changed.
+NitroCMS comes with a preset slate of user fields, but these can be easily changed.
 To manage your user profile fields, go to **Users &rarr; Manage Users** and click on the **Profile Fields** section menu.

 {{ asset:img file="docs/users/menu.png" alt="Profile Fields Section Menu" class="doc_image" }}